develprr/metamatic-blog/_posts/2023-04-09-many-to-many-relationships-with-mongodb.markdown

 ## In a way, MongoDB is a relational database

-It's a quite common to think that a relational database equals an SQL database.
+It's quite common to think that a relational database equals an SQL database.
 SQL is a query language used to make database queries to relational databases.
 I challenge this view because MongoDB, not being an SQL database since it doesn't support SQL queries, makes it possible to combine data in a way very